ColtNovak/rmath/README.md

 # Rust  Calculator
-A  terminal calculator written in Rust with real time calculating.
+A  terminal calculator written in Rust with real-time calculating.
 ### NEW UPDATE!
   - added advanced equations